 This person’s apology letters contain several conditional phrases.
 It’s like reading a contract, with each paragraph ending with a clarifying assertion that contradicts the one before it.

-A conditional apology is an invitation to additional conflict.
+A conditional apology is an invitation to another conflict.
 So don’t be surprised if they respond in anger.

 Solution.
 If applicable, review your letter and remove the word ‘but”.
 Next, examine the sentences that contain conditional promises or the word ‘if.’
 Say what you will do and then do it.